vincentsys/RedmineSphinxPlugin/doc/sphinx_plugin_document/introduction.rst

 The RedmineSphinxPlugin directory acquired, please copy vendor / plugins / in in the Redmine plug-in directory.

-In that case, please rename RedmineSphinxPlugin directory to redmine_sphinx.
+In that case, please rename RedmineSphinxPlugin directory to sphinx.

 For example, located in the acquired plug-in directory is / home / test / in Download, if Redmine is installed in / var / test / redmine, please do the copy by running the following command.

 .. code-block:: bash

-  $ cp -rf /home/test/Download/RedmineSphinxPlugin/ /var/test/redmine/vendor/plugins/redmine_sphinx
+  $ cp -rf /home/test/Download/RedmineSphinxPlugin/ /var/test/redmine/vendor/plugins/sphinx

 Finally, we will make the setting of Redmine Sphinx plug-ins.